phpmyadmin/localized_docs/source/config.rst

     :default: ""

-    The url of the proxy to be used when phpmyadmin needs to access the outside intenet such as when retrieving the latest version info or submitting error reports.
+    The url of the proxy to be used when phpmyadmin needs to access the outside internet such as when retrieving the latest version info or submitting error reports.
 You need this if the server where phpMyAdmin is installed does not have direct access to the internet.
     The format is: "hostname:portnumber"